Sumita Prabhakar

 Sumita Prabhakar is an Indian gynecologist, obstetrics and social medico activist.
+She served as a president of Federation of Obstetric and Gynaecological Societies of India member body of Dehradun.

+Early life and education

+Her mother was a teacher and father was an administrative officer in IDPL.
+She did her schooling from Kendriya Vidhyala IDPL.
+In 1993, she completed her MB BS from Banaras Hindu University, Varanasi, India .She completed MD (Obs & Gynae), in 1996, later earned her MRCOG (London) from Royal College of Obstetricians and Gynaecologists.
+She went on to practice at Queen Elizabeth Hospital Malaysia from 1997 to 2001.

+Career

-After graduating from Banaras Hindu University, Varanasi, India, she went on to practice at Queen Elizabeth Hospital Malaysia from 1999 to 2001.
-She returned to India and started practicing at Sitaram Bhartia Institute of Science and Research, Delhi as consultant gynecologist from 2001 to 2002.
+Sumita after practicing at Queen Elizabeth Hospital in Malaysia, returned to India, and started practicing at Sitaram Bhartia Institute of Science and Research, Delhi as consultant gynecologist from 2001 to 2002.
 She serves as the Head of Gynecology at CMI Hospital, Dehradun.
 She has been organizing free screening and awareness camps for Breast and Cervical cancer since 2014.
-She served as a president of Federation of Obstetric and Gynaecological Societies of India member body of Dehradun.
-She has received numerous awards, including the IMA Doctor Achievement Award, Uma Shakti Samman, PNB Hindi Gaurav Samman, Dainik Jagran Medical Excellence Award, Divine Shakti Leadership Award, Youth Icon Award and Medico-Social Activist Award.

-Education and career

-In 1994 she completed her MBBS from Banaras Hindu University in Varanasi.
-In 1996 she completed MD (Obs & Gynae), in 1998, she earned her MRCOG (London) from Royal College of Obstetricians and Gynaecologists..She is now an honorary Fellow of Royal College of Obstetricians and Gynaecologists (FRCOG) of London.

-Sumita Prabhakar is the founder, executive director of IVF India CARE, which she started in Dehradun in 2004.
+Prabhakar is the founder, executive director of IVF India CARE, which she started in Dehradun in 2004.
 She is the Founder of Colposcopy center for cervical cancer screening - It is the only center recognized for training of Doctors for colposcopy by FOGSI in Uttarakhand established in 2002.
-Sumita has been founder president of Can Protect Foundation, an NGO working towards women's health, breast and cervical prevention and awareness.
+She has been the founder president of Can Protect Foundation, an NGO working towards women's health, breast and cervical prevention and awareness.

 As president of Can Protect Foundation, Sumita is highly active in organizing a free screening, educational and training camps for the prevention and awareness of breast and cervical cancer in Uttarakhand and nearby states.
 She is the founder of Asha ki Kiran campaign, which aims to provide free training and sensitization of Asha and Anganwadi workers for the prevention of breast and cervical cancer.

-Biography

-Her mother was a teacher and father was an administrative officer in IDPL, Her schooling was done from Kendriya Vidhyala IDPL.
+She is now an honorary Fellow of Royal College of Obstetricians and Gynaecologists (FRCOG) of London.

+Personal life

 She has one son.
-Her husband Gurdeep Singh, is an orthopedic surgeon.
+Her husband's name is Gurdeep Singh, he is an orthopedic surgeon.